nicoespeon/vscode-slides/README.md

 You can also re-use _Toggle Slides mode_ to deactivate Slides.

+> If you want to change the default shortcuts, go in VS Code **Preferences > Keyboard Shortcuts** and search for `slides`.
+You should be able to override them.

 ## Pre-requisite

 Slides is opinionated.
 By default, you'll need to install: